slackwing/feathers/adr/001-tracking-external-files.md

 This works, mostly.
 Opening and editing the file from either location affects the target, as we want.
 Therefore changes by us or programs show up as unstaged changes in `git status`.

 But there's a problem.
-If a remote change is made, like Github's web interface or from another computer, the `git pull` will overwrite the symlink with an actual file.
-As a result, external changes to ~/.bashrc stop showing up as unstaged changes, giving us no hint that something's changed.
-The files may then diverge, meaning we can't blindly recreate the hardlink (`ln -f`).
-We'd have to do a manual diff and merge first.
+If a remote change is made, like through Github's web interface or from another computer, the `git pull` will overwrite the symlink with a new copy of the file.
+As a result, external changes to ~/.bashrc stop showing up as unstaged changes, leaving us without a hint that anything's changed.
+The files may then diverge, meaning we can't just blindly recreate the hardlink (`ln -f`)—we'd always have to diff and manually merge first.

 #### 4. Softlink system to repo file

     ln -s ~/repo/some/path/.bashrc ~/.bashrc

-This averts the `git pull` issue, since a softlink will point to the repo's file by path, even if overwritten.
+This averts the `git pull` issue, since a softlink will point to the repo's file by path.

 But, much like the `git pull` issue, only translated to the other side, ~/.bashrc can be overwritten as well, destroying the symlink.
 For example, programs—maybe even some editors—commonly do an "atomic write" by writing contents to a temporary file then copying that file over.
 Then here too, the files may diverge.